tianhaiwang/tianhaiwang.github.io/_pages/includes/projects.md

 # 🛠️ Current Project - Multi-agent collaboration and obstacle avoidance system for wheat production

-I'm work on object detection and tracking based on multi-sensor fusion in unstructured farmland environment.
-Especially, I'm dedicated to realizing the detection of unknown objects in open environment via few/zero-shot learning, open set recognition, etc.
+I'm work on <u>object detection and tracking</u> based on multi-sensor fusion in unstructured farmland environment.
+Especially, I'm dedicated to realizing the detection of unknown objects in open environment via <u>few/zero-shot learning</u>, <u>open set recognition</u>, etc.

-In addition, I participated in the development of multi-agent collaborative systems as a main member.
-In this project, I am responsible for path planning and task allocation algorithms in the harvesting-unloading-transportation process of wheat production.
-According to constraints of plot location, task number, operation time window, and path planning, intelligent scheduling model was established based on non-dominated sorting genetic and colony algorithm.
+In addition, I participated in the development of <u>multi-agent collaborative system</u> as a main member.
+In this project, I am responsible for <u>path planning and task allocation algorithms</u> in the harvesting-unloading-transportation process of wheat production.
+According to constraints of plot location, task number, operation time window, and path planning, intelligent scheduling model was established based on <u>non-dominated sorting genetic and colony algorithms</u>.

 Supervisor:
 - Prof. [Man Zhang](https://www.scopus.com/authid/detail.uri?authorId=56294527200), Dean of the College of Information and Electrical Engineering